Skip over main navigation

 Author: Sapphire Nichols

-Individual membership
+Practitioner membership

-Individual membership
+Practitioner membership

-Practitioner FDAP membership is open to anyone working or training in the addictions field, or working regularly with people with addictions.
+Practitioner membership is open to anyone working or training in the addictions field, or working regularly with people with addictions.
 Read more

 Published: 17th November, 2020

-Updated: 8th January, 2021
+Updated: 18th March, 2021

 Author: Sapphire Nichols